 In order to use these programs, you'll need to download the program to your PC but also on your Android device.
-There are some paid programs out there too but they usually include more features than this.
+This is another case of prevention, as you'll struggle to install it on your Android if the screen is already dead.
+There are some paid programs out there too but they usually include more features than pure VNC functionality.
 So if you're looking for a more extensive tool, you can grab one of these instead.

 AirDroid is software that connects your smartphone to your computer.
 You can use it from a web interface or through an application on your computer.
 You just have to install it on your PC and on your Android device.

 Through your account, you should be able to connect to both devices.
 On your smartphone, you will see several icons that give you access to features such as file transfer or app uninstalling.
 You can take a look at the different options but the one we're looking for is the Backup.